s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/README.md

 ---
 ## Next Steps

-- Complete reliable servo powering and breadboard connections as outlined in the Build & Test Plan
 - Validate potentiometer and push button control for variable-speed operation
 - Integrate Hall sensor to calculate real-time RPM
 - Test Serial Plotter display for both virtual and sensor-derived RPM readings